lmc-eu/spirit-design-system/packages/design-tokens/README.md

 Access Spirit design tokens via the `@tokens` API without having to configure load path, just like shown in the [basic example](#basic-usage).
 This is a good choice for starting off quickly.
-However, it **doesn't enable rebranding**.
+However, it **doesn’t enable rebranding**.

 #### b) via load path